Version control: In business and law

 Version control is widespread in business and law.
 Indeed, "contract redline" and "legal blackline" are some of the earliest forms of revision control, and are still employed in business and law with varying degrees of sophistication.
 The most sophisticated techniques are beginning to be used for the electronic tracking of changes to CAD files (see product data management), supplanting the "manual" electronic implementation of traditional revision control.

+In game development

+Game development often involves large binary files and teams working together across different disciplines.
+As a result, game studios use version control systems with good support for large binary files, file locking, and fast synchronization.
+Common tools include Perforce and several newer cloud-based systems.

 Source-management models

 Traditional revision control systems use a centralized model where all the revision control functions take place on a shared server.
 If two developers try to change the same file at the same time, without some method of managing access the developers may end up overwriting each other's work.
 Centralized revision control systems solve this problem in one of two different "source management models": file locking and version merging.

 Atomic operations

 An operation is atomic if the system is left in a consistent state even if the operation is interrupted.
 The commit operation is usually the most critical in this sense.
 Commits tell the revision control system to make a group of changes final, and available to all users.
 Not all revision control systems have atomic commits; Concurrent Versions System lacks this feature.